Adaptive Optics Imaging Breaks the Central Caustic Cusp Approach Degeneracy in High Magnification Microlensing Events: Lens System Properties

 \section{Lens System Properties}

-As a result of the new direct measurement of the lens/source relative proper motion, we have successfully broken the central caustic cusp approach degeneracy for this event.
+As a result of the new direct measurement of the lens-source relative proper motion, we have successfully broken the central caustic cusp approach degeneracy for this event.
 The original four-fold degeneracy has now become a single degeneracy between the close and wide stellar binary solutions.
-Further, the results of our search for a luminous lens companion (Section \ref{sec:lens_companion}) give strong implications that the close stellar binary interpretation is the correct solution.
+Further, the results of our search for a luminous lens companion (Section \ref{sec:lens_companion}) give strong evidence that the close stellar binary interpretation is the correct solution.
 Working from this point, we use the Keck lens flux and mass-luminosity relations \citep{henry:1993a,henry:1999a,delfosse:2000a} in order to constrain the stellar binary lens distance.
-Given a galactic latitude of $b = -4.05\degree$ and lens system distance of ${\sim}7$kpc, the lens is likely to be behind most of the interstellar dust that is in the foreground of the source.
+Given a Galactic latitude of $b = -4.05\degree$ and lens system distance of ${\sim}7$kpc, the lens is likely to be behind most of the interstellar dust that is in the foreground of the source.
 We can describe the foreground extinction as follows:

 where $i$ represents the passbands; $I, V$, and $K$.
 We assume a dust scale height of $h_{\textrm{dust}} = 0.10\pm 0.02\,$kpc.
-Additionally, we can use the $\theta_E$ value measured for the close binary solution, along with a mass-distance relation assuming we know the distance to the source \citep{bennett:2008a, gaudi:2012a}:
+Additionally, we can use the $\theta_E$ value {inferred from the direct measurement of $\mu_{\textrm{rel}}$}, along with a mass-distance relation assuming we know the distance to the source \citep{bennett:2008a, gaudi:2012a}: